Ronnie5562/Backend-dev/Java/OOP/Learn_Interface.md

 - Enforcing multiple inheritance-like behavior by allowing a class to implement multiple interfaces.
 - Achieving loose coupling in software design by programming to interfaces rather than concrete classes.

+***It's important to note that variables declared within interfaces in Java have specific characteristics:***

+- **Static**: Interface variables are inherently `static`, which means they belong to the interface itself and not to instances of classes that implement the interface.
+Consequently, every object implementing the interface shares the same value for these variables.

+- **Final**: Additionally, interface variables are declared as `final`, making them constants.
+Once initialized, their values cannot be changed.

 ***In summary, interfaces in Java are essential for defining contracts and ensuring that classes adhere to a specific structure.
 They play a crucial role in achieving flexibility and modularity in your code, making it easier to maintain and extend your Java applications.***